benny123tw/javite/README.md

 # JaVite

-This monorepo contains various submodules for integrating Vite with different frameworks and libraries.
-The primary focus is on modernizing legacy web applications by leveraging Vite's fast build capabilities.
+This monorepo contains various submodules for integrating Vite with different frameworks and libraries, focusing on modernizing legacy web applications with Vite's fast build capabilities.

 ## Project Structure

-The monorepo is organized into the following submodules:
+The monorepo includes the following submodules:

 - **vite-spring-webmvc**: Integrates Vite with JSP and Spring MVC applications.